MoHiT05os/MoHiT05os/README.md

 🎓 CS Undergrad @ UPES | 🤖 AI & ML Knight | 📈 Quant Strategist
 🛠 Builder.
 Dreamer.
 Learner.
 Explorer of infinite stacks.
-📹 Starting YouTube to document the journey from 0 to 👑

 ---